 • Liability – This includes your official responsibility to others for physical injury or assets damage.

 • Medical – Includes the cost of treating injuries, therapy and any other kind of medical expenses.

 Fundamentals of Auto Insurance

 You need to understand some basic things about your scheme.
 Auto insurance might be different in some ways but here are some common things about it that will mostly remain the same.

-• Your policy will cover you and your family members listed on the auto insurance, whether you are driving your car or someone else’s car (with their authorization).
+• Your policy will cover you and your family members listed on the auto insurance, whether you are driving Used Cars or someone else’s car (with their authorization).

 • Your policy will also provide protection if someone who is not in your scheme is driving your car with your approval.